 Positive reviews also present an opportunity to communicate your company values.
 For example, if a customer comments on getting a helpful answer to a question or getting their delivery earlier than expected, you can respond by saying, “We strive to deliver the best customer service possible, so we’re so happy to hear that.”

 Be sure not to sound robotic or impersonal in your responses.
 Tailor your responses based on the details of the review, so it doesn’t sound like it’s a canned response from a PR company.
-Customers value authenticity and personalization.
+Customers value authenticity as much as they value personalization.

 Promote positive reviews